Hydrolix Tunable Name Examples

 Define a tunable for a specific service, pool, and container

-In this example, the turbine container, merge-peer-ii pool, and intake-head services are limited to 30% of the max server memory usage.
+In this example, the turbine containers in the merge-peer-ii pool in the merge-peer service are limited to 30% of the available server memory.

 htn:max_server_memory_usage_perc:merge-peer:merge-peer-ii:turbine: 30